Agricultural stakeholders are calling for EU to reform the Common Agricultural Policy. This is a lavish

 subsidy which uses 38 percent of EU funds to pay out farmers.
 For many years the main beneficiaries are rich families and large

 farms.
 Some of the powerful lobbies have started fighting for these treasured CAP payments.
 The Save Our Subsidies in a great battle set to happen next year.
-Met Art consultations on how to save the CAP will start in January.
+Consultations on how to save the CAP will start in January.
 Currently, pressure is mounting for a streamlined agricultural policy.

 The Common Agricultural Policy has been funding groups like English dukes and members of the large FrieslandCampina dairy company.
 The later has billions of euros on sales.
 This money is expected to save tied down farmers who need a boost.
 Almost 80 percent of the funds go to 20 percent wealthy beneficiaries.
 This is according to the European Commission reports.
 Environmentalists also argue that favoring big commercial farms has contributed to methane emissions and soil degradation.

 Some influential farmer lobbies including Committee Of Professional Agricultural Organization (COPA) want the agricultural policy to be streamlined.
 They want it to be done in the next budget review which will see its completion by end of year 2017.
 Environmentalists also want it be more environmentally accountable.
 These Wicked Pictures discounts demands are growing as Brexit and weak eurozone are depleting EU reserves.
 The allocation protests are already reaching high pitch.